 The department also offers highly reputable graduate programs leading to the following degrees: Doctor of Philosophy (PhD), Doctor of Public Health (DrPH), Master of Science (MS), and Master of Public Health (MPH).
 Our graduate programs provide excellent training for students in theory and methods, coupled with the applied experience necessary for professional practice.
 Our master's programs offer the flexibility for students to tailor their training toward specific career aspirations, including Clinical Research Methods, Patient Oriented Research, Statistical Genetics, and Theory and Methods.
-We also offer an Accelerated Predoctoral Training Track for students who enter our graduate program in advanced standing.
 Employers recognize the high quality of our training programs, and our graduates receive premier jobs in academia, the private sector, and government.

 I am excited about the tremendous impact that Columbia faculty, staff, graduate students, and alumni continue to have on advancing the field of biostatistics and ultimately making vital contributions that improve the public's health and medical practice.